 Pupils are organised into co-educational mixed ability classes according to age.
 Burlais Primary School is a modern, newly built school.
 The new school was built in 2015, comprising of the old Manselton and Cwmbwrla Primary Schools.
 The school offers Nursery to Year 6 provision.
-There is a Speech and Language Specialist Teaching Facility attached to the school for children with Speech, Language and Communication Difficulties who are drawn from across the Swansea Education Authority.
+There is a Speech and Language Specialist Teaching Facility attached to the school for children with Social Communication with Speech and Language Difficulties (SC and SL) who are drawn from across the Swansea Education Authority.
 The facility is part of the Special Needs provision of the Education Authority.